It all began with a simple need: to understand how we move through a universe we live inside but never see.

 — Virgil (70–19 BCE)

-Recognizing the causes beneath our perceptions changes everything.
-Once we see how our experiences get built, we stop chasing what we think should make us happy and start cultivating the conditions that do.
+Recognizing the causes behind our perceptions changes everything.
+When we know how our experiences get built, we stop chasing what we think should make us happy and start cultivating the conditions that do.

 New ideas about Natural Reality still keep forming within my Red Space.
 Many arrive backward, the way abstractionists work.